jmccrae/lemon-model.net/src/lexica/uby/modelling.md

 lemonUby is based on the [lemon](http://lemon-model.net) model as proposed in the [Monnet project](http://www.monnet-project.eu/).
-As such lemonUby has the following maing elements used in the modelling
+As such lemonUby has the following main elements used in the modelling

 * Lexicon
 * LexicalEntry